Kotlin/KEEP/proposals/kdoc/links-to-extensions.md

 fun testMember() {}
 ```

-As with references to member functions, it’s possible to reference extensions not only on `Type` declared as receiver in
+As with links to member functions, it’s possible to refer to an extension not only on `Type` declared as receiver in
 extensions, but also on its inheritor, f.e:

 ```kotlin